 HOW TO GET TO HURLEY LOCK

-While you’re in the area, there are several great walks near London which take advantage of this beautiful riverside location.
+While you’re in the area, there are several great walks which we have written about in: the best walks near London.

 swimmers in a river with boats on the far side